stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > The life blood of a Holonic Organisation is communication -  **Rich Kopcho**

 > It seems to me that the person who has stepped up to take up that burden is Stephen.
+He is our resouce that is gathering up that stuff and putting it in a way that people can digest it.